 Artificial intelligence is a powerful and versatile tool that delivers tremendous momentum in multiple forms to an ever-expanding range of industries.
 Indeed, in their Notes from the AI Frontier, the McKinsey Global Institute estimated that AI's potential contribution to the world economy could reach $13 trillion by 2030.
-This should imply that finding a suitable scope for its application is a fairly straightforward process.
+This should imply that finding a proper scope and application for artificial intelligence services is a fairly straightforward process.

 Well, it might surprise you, but when it comes to implementing AI, the worst trouble for companies is not the lack of technical infrastructure to leverage it.
 Nor is it a question of cost.
 Conversely, one of the main obstacles to AI adoption, especially in the early evaluation stages, is the difficulty of selecting the right business use case.

 This claim seems to be well-supported by research.
 According to the AI implementation survey published by O'Reilly in 2020, identifying an appropriate use case ranks second among the most relevant challenges (cited by 20% of the respondents):

 How can companies deal with this issue, namely selecting the best use cases to deploy AI and machine learning solutions in their business?
 The answer to this question is quite complex because each company has its own specific needs, processes, and strategies.
 Still, we can find some common good practices, summed up below as three rules.